 “[They] consider hard systems methodology to be a special application of systems theory in situations where the objectives are not in question…

-Mechanical engineers are taught to manage stakeholders and trade off between conflicting goals.
+Even mechanical engineers are taught to manage stakeholders and trade off between conflicting goals.

 Like Ackoff, Beer and Meadows before him Bausch takes a negative view of institutions.

 And paints a dark picture of the way the world is going (for the lack of SST),

 “Habernas concludes his volume on the lifeworld and system by echoing Weber’s musing about the loss of meaning and freedom in the modern world.